|Nutrition Facts (per serving)|

-German Soleier, or pickled, hard-cooked eggs, are typical pub food all over Europe, not just in Germany.
+German Soleier, or pickled, hard-boiled eggs, are typical pub food all over Europe, not just in Germany.

 Originally, foods were pickled to preserve them for consumption in the winter.
 But the unique flavor caught on and now foods are pickled year-round.
-Fruits, vegetables, meats, seafood and eggs are all fair game.
+Fruits, vegetables, meats, seafood, and eggs are all popular options.

 When farmers who raised chickens had an overproduction of eggs and there was a glut in the marketplace, they preserved them by pickling.